Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Layers/ChangeSublayerRenderer/readme.md

 ## How to use the sample

 Wait for the map image layer to load.
-Click the 'Change Sublayer Renderer' button to apply a unique value renderer to see different population ranges in the counties sub-layer data.
+Click the button to apply a unique value renderer to see different population ranges in the counties sub-layer data.

 ## How it works